aimms/documentation/guardserversession/integrate-gss-server-job.rst

 * Lines 3 and 10: ``pr_enter`` and ``pr_leave`` these are used to generate contents for the ``.actionLog`` File.

-  :doc:`AIMMS How-to: Tracing Procedures <../497/497-tracing-procedures>` explains the workings of these procedures.
+  `AIMMS How-to: Tracing Procedures <https://how-to.aimms.com/Articles/497/497-tracing-procedures.html>`_ explains the workings of these procedures.

 * Lines 4, 6, and 9 delineate the business logic (line 5) from the error handling logic (lines 7,8).